The ultimate classic drink: how to make the perfect Gin & Tonic

 Whereas in bars or restaurants you're served a set measure – one of the advantages of drinking in your own house is you get to choose your ratios.
 Start by measuring yourself a gin and tonic with exact proportions (an egg cup can come in really handy here if you don't have measures).
 I like 1 gin to 3 tonic, and experiment until you find your perfect balance.
 The key to the drink’s classic taste is to balance the bitterness of the tonic against the juniper and other flavours in the gin, but always the juniper on top.
 As a rule of thumb (and to keep things responsible), a single serving shouldn't exceed 50ml of gin.
 It's always a good idea to measure your drinks – the benefit being that you can keep track of how much you're drinking as well getting the balance of ingredients just right.

 Pour your gin over the ice, add the tonic and give a brief stir.
 There's more than one tonic water to choose from now too, so whilst you try your gins ask to try the tonics too, different tonic waters will compliment different gins.
 Unbelievably there’s a big difference, from how sweet or bitter to the fizziness and even the herbal quantities, who knew!
-Shweppes Indian Tonic or Canada Dry are commonly used in most bars, but for the full debrief check out this review of the top ten tonic waters.
+Shweppes Indian Tonic or Canada Dry are commonly used in most bars.

 Often overlooked, the garnish is one of the most important parts of the cocktail.
 As well as making it attractive, the garnish has the potential to give your drink an aromatic bouquet on the nose.
 Lemon is making a comeback, lime is just fine too, grapefruit, orange, strawberries, I've seen it all.
 But at Hendrick's we enjoy our gin with a three slices of cucumber to accentuate and highlight those cucumber notes in the gin.